EternityForest/awesome-standards/README.md

 4mm wide, theoretically rated to 550lbs.
 In practice rated to whatever the counterfeit company you bought it from decided to design for.

+### Knots

+In keeping with the goals of this list, these are chosen for a balance of effectiveness, ease of tying, and how widely known they are.

+#### Lark's Head

+Nearly all lanyards attach to electronics this way.

+#### Sheet Bend

+A common way to join two ropes which can be doubled for more security.

+#### Clove Hitch

+Considered to not be ideal for all cases, but it is quick and easy to tie.
+Used to attach a rope to a fixed object.

+#### Round turn and two half hitches

+A more secure way to connect to a fixed anchor.
+Includes the clove hitch as a component, by learning one you basically get the other for free.

+#### Tautline Hitch

+Makes an adjustable-tension loop.
+There are several knots with this name, not all are equal, but one seems to be the most widely used.

+#### Bowline

+Makes a loop at the end of a rope which will not tighten down on an object.

+#### Alpine Butterfly Loop

+Makes a loop in the middle of a rope without requiring access to the ends.

+#### Uni-knot

+Usable in modern synthetic cords like braided spectra, a very secure way to attach a line to an object.

+#### Stevedore Knot

+An excellent way to make a wad at the end of a rope so it doesn't go through a hole

+#### Square Knot

+Used to tie bundles together.
+Never use this to tie two ropes together or it might slip.

+#### Doubly slipped square knot

+Also known as the shoelace bow.

+#### Constrictor knot

+This should never be tied around a finger or anything like that, it is nearly impossible to undo, and could be used where one might use a zip tie.

+#### Highwayman's Hitch

+Pull the quick release tag and this instantly comes undone.

+### Over-Under coiling

+Not actually a knot, but it is the best way to coil up and store rope and cabling.

 ## Misc Materials